rgwch/ioBroker.dingz/README.md

 ## Use

+Dingz devices have quite a few options.
+Each of the four switch areas can be wired to a physical light (or other electricity consumer), or can act as a virtual switch sending commands to other smart devices or home atomation systems.
+If wired, the switch can be a dimmer or a regulator for a sun blind motor.
+This adapter uses only the first option.
+If it's a dimmer, the switch can turn its light on or off, or any percentage (value) in between, and it can go there with a certain speed, the "ramp".
+If it's not wired, Then it works much like a button in a user UI and can act on single click, double click and long press.

+Additionally, it measures brightness and temperature

-The Dingz adapter No. X (starting with 0) will create ioBroker states for every button Y it controls:
+The Dingz adapter No. X (starting with 0) will create ioBroker states for every button Y (from 1 to 4) it controls:

 * dingz.X.buttons.Y.single
 * dingz.X.buttons.Y.double
 * dingz.X.buttons.Y.long

-And for the temperature:
+for the temperature:

 * dingz.X.temperature

+for the PIR:

+* dingz.X.pir.intensity
+* dingz.X.pir.phase  (day, night, twilight)

+for every dimmer Y (from 0 to 3):

+* dingz.X.dimmer.Y.on
+* dingz.X.dimmer.Y.value
+* dingz.X.dimmer.Y.ramp
+* dingz.X.dimmer.Y.disabled

+Note: If you want to change value and ramp, change ramp first.

-Detailed informations on the Dingz and its connection state are found in dingz.X.info
+Some informations on the Dingz and its connection state are found in dingz.X.info

 Use the states in ioBroker Scripting or VIS UI design to react on user interactions with a controlled button (direct press or via app/web control).
 Example: